ContextLab/CDL-tutorials/packages/README.md

 # code examples
-examples/                          # folder of python scripts containing example uses of your software
+examples/                          # folder of python scripts containing example uses of your software examples/plot_XX.py                # file illustrating some functionality of the package examples/README.txt                # can be empty, but required for sphinx to create example gallery

 # documentation
-docs/conf.py                       # file for configuring documentation with sphinx docs/index.rst                     # file to generate index.html on doc website docs/api.rst                       # file to specify API on doc website docs/tutorial/notebook.ipynb       # file to specify API on doc website docs/tutorial/tools/nb_to_doc.py   # file to specify API on doc website
+docs/conf.py                       # file for configuring documentation with sphinx docs/index.rst                     # file to generate index.html on doc website docs/api.rst                       # file to specify API on doc website docs/tutorial/notebook.ipynb       # jupyter notebook with example tutorial docs/tutorial/tools/nb_to_doc.py   # tool to convert from .ipynb to .rst

 # tests
-tests/test_basic.py                # basic tests for package
+tests/test_core.py                # basic tests for package
-tests/test_advanced.py             # more advanced tests
+tests/test_helpers.py             # more advanced tests
 ```
 These are the minimum files needed to create a CDL python package.
 We'll go into more depth on each of these components.

 ## The essentials
-Below is a list of (important) files required for a CDL-approved python package.
+Below is a list of files required for a CDL-approved python package.

 ### README.md
 While often tedious to create, this is one of the most important files in a software project.
 It provides a roadmap for users to install, utilize and contribute to your project.
 Even the best code without proper documentation is effectively useless.
 A CDL-approved README should contain the following information: